 Welcome to another installation of Offbeat Travel, featuring out of the way, lesser known travel destinations that other intrepid travel bloggers have visited.
 Now let me pass the mic to LC of Birdgehls, sustainable travel extraordinaire and Nordic country enthusiast, so she can introduce you to the northernmost town on earth – Longyearbyen, Svalbard.
 Svalbard technically belongs to Norway but is geographically and culturally distinct from it.
-I share her love for all things Nordic, and it seems you guys do too — my post on visiting Sweden in winter remains a firm favorite even 9 months after I shared the post!
+I share her love for all things Nordic, and it seems you guys do too — my post on visiting Sweden in winter and seeing the Northern lights in Abisko remain firm favorites even 9 months after I shared the post!
 So I’m sure you’ll love to see what she has to say about this fascinating, little-known archipelago — check it out below!

 Have you heard of Svalbard?
 Don’t worry if not, as I hadn’t either, until a couple of years ago.